 How many of us actually physically clean our computers?
 Cleaning up your computer parts can actually save you a lot of possible grief and costs.
 Your computer could fry if you don’t keep it clean.
 Dust clogs the vents behind your computer, which causes your CPU to heat up, and heat is the biggest cause of component failure in computers.

-Well here are some nice tips, sourced from Microsoft to help you get started.
-First, always turn your computer off before you begin and unplug all the cords.
+Well here are some nice tips, to help you get started.
+First, always remove all media from the drives, disconnect USB, Printers, etc, turn your computer and unplug all the cords before you begin.

 Using a screwdriver, remove the side of the case that’s opposite your motherboard.
 Touch as little as possible inside the computer, keeping fingers away from cards and cords.